Chen861368/Personal-Research-Path/README.md

 where $u_i \geq 0$ for all $i$, reflecting the non-negativity constraint on the dual variables corresponding to the inequality constraints.
 For those who frequently work with machine learning and deep learning, such optimization formulations may be more familiar.

 ---
-# Some Thoughts on the 自己正在进行的 Research Areas/Methods/Theories
+# Some Thoughts on the Research Areas/Methods/Theories I Am Currently Pursuing

 ## 1. **Data-driven System Identification**:
 System identification is an age-old subject with a wealth of research results.
 It can be classified from multiple perspectives—for instance, whether the system is stochastic or deterministic, linear or nonlinear, time-varying or not, and whether it incorporates physical information.
 Each classification method has its own emphasis, and overall, there is a rich accumulation of theoretical and practical experience.